SPACEd

 In Kooperation mit der Kärntner Elektrizitäts-Aktiengesellschaft Klagenfurt

-The artist Elke Maier, born in Bavaria in 1965 and living in Gmünd, Carinthia, since 1996, studied painting at the Academy of Fine Arts Munich from 1986 to 1993.
+The artist Elke Maier, born in Bavaria and living in Gmünd, Carinthia, studied painting at the Academy of Fine Arts Munich from 1986 to 1993.
 She is predominantly known for her interventions, most of the time in sacred architectural spaces, which she has already realized in Vienna's St. Stephen's Cathedral, the Collegiate Church Salzburg, the Dome of Innsbruck, or Markuskirche in Hannover, among others, and which are characterized by an intensive interaction with interior, space and the light acting upon the room.

 Her evolution as an artist is founded in the use of natural materials and working outdoors.
 For her, from her very beginnings, her interventions have been about site-specific reference and the capturing of different lighting atmospheres, about a spatial experience without boundaries and the work's appropriation by moving in and around the piece of art in the sense of land art projects.
 The use of thinnest white silk or cotton threads, employed by her to create transcendental, room-